 $> ./gradlew dependencyUpdates ------------------------------------------------------------ : Project Dependency Updates (report to plain text file) ------------------------------------------------------------ The following dependencies are using the latest milestone version: - com.github.ben-manes:gradle-versions-plugin:0.14.0 The following dependencies have later milestone versions: - org.apache.commons:commons-lang3 [3.4 -> 3.5] - junit:junit [3.8.1 -> 4.12] - org.springframework:spring-core [3.2.4.RELEASE -> 4.3.7.RELEASE]

-Output is a bit complex, but luckily there are also other formats (json and xml) which can be
+The output is a bit complex, but luckily there are also other formats (JSON and XML) which can be

 -DoutputFormatter=json switch.
 Output report will be generated in

 build/dependencyUpdates directory.
-Json support in bash doesn’t exists, but you can use
+Jason support in bash doesn’t exists, but you can use

 jq for working with json in bash (